 Developing an internal sense of pulse is key, and foot tapping is encouraged, as it simultaneously indicates a sense of internal pulse and helps promote rhythmic independance.

 Located at the beginning of the book, each chart shows the fingerings, positions, or keyboard placements of notes and the more common enharmonics.
-SEE EXAMPLE LINK

 Each book contains a page of rhythm exercises that are non pitch-specific, so that the student can focus on rhythms without adding the complexity of playing changing pitches.